Rothrock State Forest

-The staff of Rothrock State Forest will host a State Forest Resource Management Plan public meeting on November 8, 6:30 P.M. - 8:00 P.M., at the Shaver’s Creek VFD Community Building (8707 Firemans Park Ln, Petersburg, PA 16669) in Neffs Mills.
+The staff of Rothrock State Forest hosted a State Forest Resource Management Plan public meeting (PDF) on Thursday, November 8.

 2022 Management Activities

 View Rothrock State Forest’s 2019 management activities (PDF) for upcoming projects and events to implement the State Forest Resource Management Plan.